niklasramo/palikka/README.md

 ###.Deferred.prototype.state()

-Retrieve the current state of the Deferred instance: "pending", "resolved" or "rejected".
+Retrieve the current state of the deferred: "pending", "resolved" or "rejected".

 **Syntax**